capoio/capo-gem/README.md

 Run `capo begin` to set up capistrano in your project.
 It will create a `Capfile` and `config/deploy.rb` in the folder where you run the command.

 Run `capo list` to get a list of aailable recipes.
 Install recipes with `capo add a_recipe`.
+You can also install multiple recipes at once by running `capo add recipe_1 recipe_2 recipe_3`.

 You can get a list of installed recipes with `capo added`.